Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

 I think you were ahead of me on the prediction front.

-Um but I knew on Halloween that Trump would win.
+But I knew on Halloween that Trump would win.

-I had that data, and we discussed that last week on your program.
+And we discussed that last week on your program.

-Um but anyway, look, it's a good day for the United States, historically speaking.
+But anyway, look, it's a good day for the United States, historically speaking.

-So Grover Cleveland, as you mentioned, is the only other non consecutive two term president.
+So Grover Cleveland, as you mentioned, is the only other non-consecutive two-term president.

-Right, uh, which is confronting the presidents, and uh you talk about all of them.
+And you talk about all of them.

-By the way, I really did enjoy that book and it deserved to be number one.
+By the way, I really did enjoy that book, and it deserved to be number one.

-I'm glad it made it to number one c for a conservative to be number one on the New York Times list, you basically have to sell four times the amount of anybody else.
+For a conservative to be number one on the New York Times list, you basically have to sell four times the amount of anybody else.

 Second terms are notoriously difficult.

-When non consecutively, Grover Cleveland fell apart in his second term.
+When non-consecutively, Grover Cleveland fell apart in his second term.

 Okay.

-And I said in uh my message of the day, Trump is the and I know this to be true, he worked harder than any other presidential candidate in history.
+And I said in my message today, Trump is the, and I know this to be true.

 No one, not even Teddy Roosevelt, who was a maniac, no one worked harder to win an election than Donald Trump.